 Concentrate on Communication

 Smartphone technology has changed the humble phrasebook, the TripLingo program does not just supply a run of emergency phrases from the local language of your choice, but provides quizzes and games so that you may practice, along with a voice recorder function.
 All of function offline to reduce roaming costs.
 Alternately, there is always Google Translate, which also recently started offering offline performance.
-If you get stuck on any of the IT-based aspects you can always contact an it service company for assistance.
+If you get stuck on any of the IT-based aspects you can always contact it service company for assistance.

 Download a tracking program